CalebBell/fluids/docs/developers.rst

 Continuous Integration
 ----------------------
-Github Actions, Travis and Appveyor are presently used.
-They test only code in the `release` branch.
-Some tests, like those that download data from the internet, are not ran by design on their platforms.
+GitHub Actions is used for continuous integration.
+Tests run on pushes to the `master` and `release` branches, as well as on pull requests.
+Some tests, like those that download data from the internet, are not run by design on CI platforms.
 The same goes for testing `numba` online - getting an up to date version of numba is challenging.

 Load Speed